terrywang/vagrantboxes/oraclelinux-6-x86_64.md

     * reserved blocks percentage: `/` => 0.1%, `/home` => 0%
     * `btrfs` support, `btrfs-progs` tools installed
     * In case more storage space is needed, create a new hard disk using `VBoxManage createhd`, attach it using `VBoxManage storageattach`.
 Then create a physical volume using the new HDD, add it to existing volume group, either grow existing logical volumes or create new ones, as you wish.
+7. Networking
-7. Networking Mode - NAT
+    * Networking mode - NAT
     * Port forwarding configured for NAT => `VBoxManage modifyvm "oracle65" --natpf1 "guestssh,tcp,,2222,,22"`
     * Hostname => `oracle.vagrantup.com`
 8. Extra packages installed